tmkaplan94/Elucidate/README.md

     Win Condition
         Be the last player standing in the battle arena.
         Use different guns to help you throughout the level!

         If playing in Singleplayer you must find and kill all of the enemy in the level AI to win.

 IMPORTANT NOTES:
     AI Modes:
-        Wandering
+        Chaser
-            This is our original/default AI that has a normal movement speed, detection radius, and behavioral focus (always walking forward).
+            This is our original/default AI that has a normal movement speed, detection radius, and behavioral focus.
+When this AI spots you, they will chase you until the end of time!

-        Patrolling
+        Tactical
-            The goal of this AI was to have a higher passive perception.
+            The goal of this AI was very similar to Chaser, except for the fact that it will stop chasing you at some point.
+It's a bit smarter and takes its time to try and get you.
-            Therefore, they have a wider detection radius and will stop walking forward to turn, giving the illusion of patrolling an area.

-        Sprinting
-            For this AI, we wanted to have a very proactive AI who is looking for action, so we gave them the highest movement speed with the lowest detection radius.

-        Run N Gunning
-            This AI is faster than most and has the default detection radius, but has a special behavior: it will randomly shoot.

-        Camping
-            We decided to take Sprinting AI and flip it on its head.
-This AI has the lowest movement speed with the highest detection radius, making it a sniper.
+        Strafer
+            This AI knows that staying still is gonna get it killed, therefore when the target is in range, it will strafe and circle them, changing direction and speed at random times and values.

+        Collider
+            For this AI, we wanted to have a different approach compared to all the other enemy robots we have made so far.
+This AI is a small droid that is covered in spiked, they will charge full speed ahead at you, causing damage, then leaving to get another charge in later.

+        Chicken
+            Lastly, we decided to have a small droid that would be scared of the player, running away the moment they get too close.

 HAVE FUN!